 The structured statements described below all have a scope which is executed a variable number of times depending on specified conditions.

-Of the five loops presented, the most useful are the DO
+Of the five loops presented, the most useful are the DO, WHILE, and

 DO